CommonAccord/Cmacc-Org/Doc/G/NW-NDA/99/WiP/Fractal.md

 The critical point of this is that the system remain free in both senses (open and costless), and simple in its logic.

+There is a reverse principle in play here, which is roughly "HumanAutonomy.md".